vastgroup/vast-tools/README.md

 - ``compare``: pre-filters the events based on read coverage, imbalance and other features, and simply compares average and individual dPSIs.
 That is, it looks for non-overlapping PSI distributions based on fixed dPSI cut-offs.
 For more than 3 replicates, it is likely to be too stringent.
 - ``diff``: performs a statistical test to assess whether the PSI distributions of the two compared groups are signficantly different.
 It is possible to pre-filter the events based on the minimum number of reads per sample, but subsequent filtering is highly recommended (e.g. overlapping the results with the output of ``tidy``).
 For more than 5 samples per group it may also be over stringent.
 - When comparing multiple samples per group, an alternative approach is recommended.
-First, events should be pre-filtered using ``tidy``.
+First, events should be pre-filtered using ``tidy`` (see [Simplifying Combine Table](#simplifying-combine-table)).
 This module allows to select events for which a minimum number of samples per group pass the quality controls.
 Then, a Mann-Whitney U-test or similar can be used to identify differentially spliced events.
 Finally, average dPSI per group should be calculated and a minimum difference (usually |dPSI| > 15) should be requested.

 #### *compare*: Comparing PSIs Between Samples